TSPoulsen/puffinn/report/related_work.md

 The paper [3] introduces a new method that uses concomitants of extreme order statistics.
 Let $r,x,q \in \mathbb{R}^d$ where $r$ is a Guassian random vector with coordinates sampled from $N(0,1)$, $q$ is a query vector and $x$ is a database vector.
-Performing $Q = q^Tr$ and $X = x^Tr$  against $D$ instances of $r$ creates a set of pairs, in where the concomitant of the highest value of $Q$, referred to as $X_{[1]}$, has the property that $\mathbb{E} \left[ \frac{X_{[1]}}{\sqrt{2logD}} \right] = q^Tx$.
+Performing $Q = q^Tr$ and $X = x^Tr$  against $D$ instances of $r$ creates a set of pairs, in where the concomitant of the highest value of $Q$,(I don't get this) referred to as $X_{[1]}$, has the property that $\mathbb{E} \left[ \frac{X_{[1]}}{\sqrt{2logD}} \right] = q^Tx$.
 Thus meaning it can be used as an unbiased estimator for the inner product between two vectors, regardless of distributions of queries and database.